Planned Phased Church Reopening

 - traveled outside the U.S. in the last 30 days

 What if I am in a high-risk group?

-We encourage all attendees in a high-risk age group, or those who have a compromised immune system, to continue to worship with us online.
-If you do not yet feel comfortable gathering in person, we encourage you to stay connected by watching the livestream service.
+We encourage all attendees in a high-risk age group, or those who have a compromised immune system, to continue to seek online alternatives.
+There currently are bible study and prayer group alternatives, as well at the weekly livestream available online.
+If you do not yet feel comfortable gathering in person, we encourage you to stay connected through these alternatives.